momocloud/HabitTracker_webapp/README.md

 # ID2216 Assignment - Habit Tracker (Web App)

-A prototype of a Web App based on uni-app.
+A Web App based on uni-app.

 For the Chinese README, please see README_zh_cn.md.